thauvette/strength-tracker/README.md

 This is just a little personal project I started to try making a PWA using indexedDB.
 It is a work in progress.

+TODO: reduce what is stored in DB and make hooks, (useQuery maybe?) to hydrate content from other stores

+TODO: review and test ALLL routines.

 <!-- prettier-ignore -->
 TODO: Edit exercises
     - add exercise types